 Open-toe shoes are essential in hot climes.
-We just find cool feet makes us feel cooler in general.
+We just find cool feet make us feel cooler in general.
 But this tip is not about that; instead, we slipped it into the pool section to help keep a very specific part of you cool, one that could get VERY hot if not.

-If you are at the pool remember your flip flops.
+If you are at the pool remember your flip-flops.
 The concrete pool decks can get searingly hot.
 And we do mean Searingly, as in you are likely to get a nicely charred crust on your soles if you walk barefoot!